 Did you know that teeth can die?
 Once dying tooth symptoms begin, you may only have a few days to seek treatment, so it's important to understand why teeth die, signs of a dead tooth and treatment options for this condition.

 What Are The Signs Of Dead Teeth?

 Pain doesn't always occur when a tooth dies.
 Some people don't experience pain and may be completely unaware that their tooth has died.
-Regular dental checkups are important to identify these asymptomatic dead teeth.
+Regular dental checkups are essential to identify these asymptomatic dead teeth.

 There are two main treatments for dead teeth: extraction or root canal treatment.
 Your dentist will recommend the most appropriate treatment for your tooth.
 For example, if your tooth is severely cracked, your dentist may recommend an extraction.
 If your tooth is in good condition other than the dead pulp, a root canal treatment may be able to save the tooth.

 If you participate in sports, remember to protect your teeth.
-Wearing a mouth guard is one of the best ways to protect your teeth from injuries.
-Ask your dentist about having a custom-fit mouth guard made.
+Wearing a mouthguard is one of the best ways to protect your teeth from injuries.
+Ask your dentist about having a custom-fit mouthguard made.

 If you're worried that your teeth have died, see a dental professional right away.
 Your dentist will recommend an appropriate treatment and have your smile looking and feeling great in no time.

 Oral Care Center articles are reviewed by an oral health medical professional.
 This information is for educational purposes only.
 This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your dentist, physician or other qualified healthcare provider.